Rashmi0225/InternSpark-Internship/README.md

-# InternSpark-Internship
 # InternSpark Internship Projects

 This repository contains all the projects completed as part of my **InternSpark Internship**.
-Each task focuses on different frontend development concepts including responsive design, JavaScript, and API integration.
+Each task demonstrates practical implementation of frontend development concepts including responsive design, JavaScript, and API integration.

 ---